Visa Traveler

 1) Keep an eye on the current wait times in your location and also at all other locations in your country.
 When you see a drop in the wait times in any of those locations, check for available appointments in that location.
 You may be able to find an earlier appointment that way.

 2) Try checking for available appointments after midnight or early morning.
-There will be fewer people on the system, so it would be easy to find an appointment during those times.
+There will be fewer people on the system, so it will be easy to find an appointment during those times.

 I want to schedule my appointment in a different country from the country in my profile.
 How do I change this?